CORKLINE®

 Why Corkline®?

-• Resistant to atmospherics and seawater
+• Excellent resistance to weather conditions, UV radiation, and seawater

-• Elastic and non-slip
+• Elastic and non-slip – safe in both dry and wet conditions

-• Easily maintained by standard cleaning agents
+• Easy cleaning and maintenance with standard cleaning agents

 Corkline® Products